avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### `DisableSubnetValidatorTx`

 Subnet Validators can use `DisableSubnetValidatorTx` to mark their validator as inactive.
-The specification for this transaction is:
+The specification of this transaction is:

 ```golang
 type DisableSubnetValidatorTx struct {